Skip to Content

 thing 1 craft template

-Grab your disposable fork and two of your favorite blue acrylic paints.
+First, guide your child to grab the disposable fork and paint.
 Squeeze them onto a paper plate, then dip the fork in the paint and paint the hair onto the background paper.
-The unique pattern created by the fork tines will add an interesting texture to your child’s masterpiece.

-Next, we’re going to add some dimension to our project.
-Take the shirt cut-out and apply some glue to the back of it.
+Next, help your child to take the shirt cut-out and apply some glue to the back of it.
 Then, stick it onto the bottom of your painted background paper.

-Now, it’s time to give Thing 1 a head!
-Apply some glue to the back of the head and gently attach the head cut-out to the top of the shirt piece.
+Now, apply some glue to the back of the head and attach the head to the top of the shirt piece.

 That’s it!
 Kids will love creating this Painted craft by just using simple materials!
 For more cool crafts like this, be sure to check out our other favorite spring crafts to keep them entertained!